ashdavies/talks/whats-new-in-firebase/index.md

 ## Develop

 ^
-Firebase is a mobile platform that helps you quickly develop high quality apps,
+- Firebase is a mobile platform that helps you quickly develop high quality apps

 ---